Why Younger Friends May Be the Best Kind

 “How old are you?”
 “What grade are you in?”
-For some children with attention deficit disorder (ADHD), who may lag behind their peers in maturity, such questions feel more like accusations than simple curiosity.
+For some children with attention deficit disorder (ADHD or ADD), who may lag behind their peers in maturity, such questions feel more like accusations than simple curiosity.
 For others, the questions don’t register as judgments because they don’t yet have the awareness to understand that their behavior is not considered age-appropriate.

 Over the years, I’ve had many worried moms say to me, “My child just cannot get along with children his own age” or “I worry that he acts like a baby …”

 After all, as children grow older, it is expected that they will mature emotionally as well as physically.
 Four-year-olds, for instance, should be able to share their toys, at least sometimes.
 Seven-year-olds should be able to wait to take their turns.
 Twelve-year-olds need to be good sports.
 And by the time kids reach the teen years, they are expected to complete assignments independently and to follow through on commitments.
 At each stage, parents and teachers expect a child to “act his age,” without realizing ADHD immaturity may prevent just that.

 But wait … these behaviors are precisely the ones that are hardest for kids who have ADHD.
 Behaviors that usually indicate that a child is “growing up”are not easy for kids who might naturally be inattentive or overly impulsive to learn.
 Missing subtle social cues, overfocusing on minor details, having difficulty transitioning — these are the very behaviors that can hurt a child’s interactions with peers.